 This is the key that opens all the doors.

 If you do not have consistency with your training, nutrition, and recovery, you will never progress in your quest to improve your performance and physique.

 It is impossible to get to a goal without a high level of dedication.

-You have to stay focused on developing your body and improving your performance even when you don’t want to.
+You have to stay focused on developing your body, improving your performance, and building mental toughness even when you don’t want to.